What Are AI Evals?

 If you’ve ever built an eval and felt like you were chasing your tail, you’re not alone.
 Here’s why:

-- Ambiguity is everywhere: Most AI tasks are open-ended.
-“Summarize this email” can mean a hundred things.
+• Ambiguity is everywhere: Most AI tasks are open-ended.
+“Summarize this email” can elicit a myriad of responses from an LLM.

-- Metrics can mislead: A high “accuracy” score on a benchmark doesn’t mean your system is robust in production.
+• Metrics can mislead: A high “accuracy” score on a benchmark doesn’t mean your system is robust in production.
+Accuracy is not able to capture the nuances of a good answer vs the best answer, we need targeted evaluators capable of evaluating agent responses in the business context.

 The solution?
 Embrace iteration.
 Treat evals as living artifacts, not static checklists.
 And always, always ground your metrics in real user needs.